AI startups claim to detect depression from speech, but the jury’s out on their accuracy

 “I think technology like this is risky for a couple of reasons.
 One is that it industrializes mental health in a way that it probably shouldn’t be — understanding and caring for humans is complex and difficult, and that’s why there are such deep issues of trust and care and training involved in becoming a mental health professional,” Cook told VentureBeat via email.
 “Proponents might suggest we just use this as a guide for therapists, an assistant of sorts, but in reality there are far more ways this could be used badly — from automating the diagnosis of mental health problems to allowing the technology to seep into classrooms, workplaces, courtrooms, and police stations. … Like all machine learning technology, [voice-analyzing tools] give us a veneer of technological authority, where in reality this is a delicate and complicated subject that machine learning is unlikely to understand the nuances of.”

 There’s also the potential for bias.
-As Os Keyes, an AI researcher at the University of Washington, notes, voices are distinct, in particular for already disabled people and people who speak in non-English languages, accents, and dialects such as African American Vernacular English (AAVE).
+As University of Washington AI researcher Os Keyes notes, voices cover a broad range of characteristics, including those of people with disabilities and those who speak in non-English languages, accents, and dialects such as African American Vernacular English (AAVE).
 A native French speaker taking a test in English, for example, might pause or pronounce a word with some uncertainty, which could be misconstrued by an AI system as a disease marker.
-Winterlight hit a snag following the publication of its initial research in the Journal of Alzheimer’s Disease in 2016, after it found that its voice-analyzing technology only worked for English speakers of a particular Canadian dialect.
+Winterlight hit a snag following the publication of its initial research in the Journal of Alzheimer’s Disease in 2016 after it found its voice-analyzing technology only worked for English speakers of a particular Canadian dialect.
 (The startup recruited participants from the study in Ontario.)

 “Voices are, well, different; people speak in different idiomatic forms, people present socially in different ways, and these aren’t randomly distributed.
 Instead, they’re often (speaking generally, here) strongly associated with particular groups,” Keyes told VentureBeat via email.
 “Take for example the white-coded ‘valley’ accents, or AAVE, or the different vocal patterns and intonations of autistic people.
 People of colour, disabled people, women — we’re talking about people already subject to discrimination and dismissal in medicine, and in wider society.”